W4115TR33T/Hello-World/README.md

 My first repository

 Hello Visitors
-  Just new to githup and following the scripts!
+  Just new to github and following the scripts!